Nourished by Nic

 Topping

-• 1 tablespoon butter or coconut oil softened
+• 1 tablespoon peanut butter softened * see below for substitute

-• 2 tablespoon oats quick, minute or rolled
+• ⅓ cup oats quick, minute or rolled

 • 1 teaspoon cinnamon